cloudfoundry-incubator/kubo-deployment/README.md

 It will create a directory with the same name as the environment at the specified path, containing three files:
 - `iaas` which contains IaaS name
 - `director.yml` which contains public BOSH director, IaaS and network configurations
-- `director-secrets.yml` which contains secrets, such as OpenStack password
+- `director-secrets.yml` which contains secret configuration values, such as passwords and OAuth secrets

 ### Fill in configuration